0xFA11/GameNetworkingResources/README.md

 - [How a Shooter Shoots](https://kotaku.com/5869564/networking-how-a-shooter-shoots) - Armin Ronacher's analysis on Battlefield 3's shooting mechanism in multiplayer.
 - [Impact Of Latency In Wireless Networks For Real-time Multiplayer Games On Mobile Devices](https://ntnuopen.ntnu.no/ntnu-xmlui/bitstream/handle/11250/2352307/11752_FULLTEXT.pdf) - A paper.
 - [IT Hare on Network Programming](http://ithare.com/category/network-programming/) - Detailed network programming articles from IT Hare team.
+- [Lag Compensation - Fair Play for all Pings](https://vercidium.com/blog/lag-compensation/) - An article that explains lag-compensation by Mitchell Robinson.
 - [NAT Punch-through for Multiplayer Games](https://keithjohnston.wordpress.com/2014/02/17/nat-punch-through-for-multiplayer-games/) - Brief summary of NAT and P2P connectivity by Keith Johnston.
 - [Netcode Explained](https://www.pcgamer.com/uk/netcode-explained/) - Game networking concepts with examples by Chris "Battle(non)sense" on PC Gamer.
 - [Networked Physics in Virtual Reality](https://developer.oculus.com/blog/networked-physics-in-virtual-reality-networking-a-stack-of-cubes-with-unity-and-physx/) - Networking a stack of cubes with Unity and PhysX by Glenn Fiedler.